Tony Carmody's Helicopter Info Site (Sponsored by Rotor Research Pty Ltd T/as Brumby Helicopter Co)

 The problem started when we got home – everyone knows that wild pig has to be cooked hot and right through to get rid of any parasites which could decommission your stomach and a few other things.
 However you can’t cook a pig in an LPG stove which has run out of gas just at the wrong time.

-Two of the Station ringers were cane farmers from Queensland up in the Territory to earn a bit of extra cash and see what all the excitement was about.
+Two of the Station ringers were cane farmers from Queensland who were up in the Northern Territory to earn a bit of extra cash and see what all the excitement was about.
 These boys were Oz ingenuity at its best.

-“You mob go and have a few Coldies – we’ll sort this out” was their catch cry whenever their services were needed.
+“You mob go and have a few Coldies (beer) – we’ll sort this out” was their enthusiastic catch cry whenever their services were needed.

 On this particular day they did well.

-After we had a bit of a wash and clean standing outside in a tropical downpour, Joe and I retreated into the homestead for a semi cold beer with his family and a yakkity yak.
+After we had a bit of a wash to get clean while standing outside in a warm tropical downpour, Joe and I retreated into the homestead for a semi cold beer with his family and have a yakkity yak.

-It was getting on late afternoon when I woke up on the couch to the quiet sound of no rain on the tin roof and the tantalizing aroma of pig cooking over an open fire.
+It was getting on late in the afternoon when I woke up from a well deserved nana nap on the rickety old couch to the quiet and welcome sound of no rain on the tin roof and the tantalizing aroma of pig cooking over an open fire.

-Joe was outside supervising the cane farmers' contraption and what a sight it was.
+Joe was outside supervising the cane farmers' newly built contraption and what a sight it was.

-They had raided the station dump and made a spit.
-The container for the wood was a 44 Gallon AVGAS drum gas-axed vertically which they then butt welded end to end.
+They had raided the station rubbish dump and made a BBQ spit.
+The container for the wood was a 44 Gallon (200 litre) AVGAS fuel drum gas-axed vertically which they then butt welded end to end.

 “Boys” I said – “Boys you have done well”